Fibrations by plane projective rational quartic curves in characteristic two: Regular but non-smooth plane quartic curves

 In this section we study the function fields $F|K$ of the preceding section that are non-hyperelliptic.
 We realize their regular proper models as plane quartic curves in $\PP^2(K)$, via canonical embeddings.

 Recall that the \emph{canonical field} of a one-dimensional function field $F|K$ is the subfield generated by the quotients of the non-zero holomorphic differentials of $F|K$.
 Equivalently, the canonical field of $F|K$ is the subfield generated over $K$ by the global sections of any canonical effective divisor.
-A function field $F|K$ of genus $g\geq 2$ is called \emph{hyperelliptic} if it admits a quadratic subfield of genus zero; this subfield coincides with the canonical field and hence it is uniquely determined.
+A function field $F|K$ of genus $g\geq 2$ is called \emph{hyperelliptic} if it admits a quadratic subfield of genus zero; this subfield is uniquely determined because it coincides with the canonical field of $F|K$.
 The function field $F|K$ is non-hyperelliptic if and only if its canonical field coincides with the entire function field.

 \begin{prop} Every function field $F|K$ in Theorem~\ref{2021_05_21_18:40}~\ref{2021_05_21_18:45} is hyperelliptic. \end{prop}